Grandmontines: The Strict Observance

-In 1643 Abbot Georges Barny (1635–1654) held a general chapter, the first for 134 years, at which Dom Charles Frémon was authorised to found the Strict Observance of the Order of Grandmont.
+In 1643 Abbot Georges Barny (1635–1654) held a general chapter, the first for 134 years, at which Charles Frémon was authorised to found the Strict Observance of the Order of Grandmont.
 This new branch, which remained under the jurisdiction of the abbot, was conspicuous for the primitive austerity of its observance, but never numbered more than eight houses.

 By the beginning of the eighteenth century the two Observances together numbered only about 150 members, but the quarrels were as frequent and as bitter as ever.
 Grandmont was one of the first victims of the Commission des Réguliers.
 The monks of the Strict Observance were dispersed in 1780, but the struggle for existence was prolonged until 1787, when the last abbot died.
 The monastery was finally destroyed at the beginning of the nineteenth century, and nothing but a few fragments of wall now remains.

 Legacy

-Grandmont never produced any writers of importance.
 Apart from a number of lives of St. Stephen, the most important work issuing from Grandmont was Gérard Ithier's treatise "De institutione novitiorum"—a favourite spiritual work in the Middle Ages, usually but erroneously attributed to Hugh of St. Victor.

 The original habit of Grandmont was a coarse tunic with scapular and hood, brown in the early days but changed later to black.
 The monks gradually laid aside the humble scapular and hood in favour of rochet and biretta.
 The original habit was resumed by the Strict Observance.
 The founder had expressly forbidden the reception into the order of houses of religious women, nevertheless four small monasteries of women in the Diocese of Limoges were admitted.

 Outside France the order only possessed five houses: two in Navarre (Spain) and three cells in England up to the middle of the 15th century.
 These latter were Alberbury, Craswall and Grosmont Priories, and as usual in Grandmontine monasteries, were occupied by a very small number of monks.

 Later centuries witnessed mitigations and reforms in the life, and at last the order was suppressed just before the French Revolution.

 In 1979 the former Grandmontine priory of Sainte-Trinité de Grandmont of Villiers was to become the home of a small group intent on restoring the Grandmontine life style; with the permission of the local bishop they began to attempt the restoration of the principles of S. Stephen's monastic life, in the modern world.(Hutchison, Carole A.)

 The Grandmontines featured in an episode of the popular BBC TV drama Bonekickers entitled Army of God.